Genevieve R. Cline

-Genevieve Rose Cline (July 27, 1877 – October 25, 1959) was a judge of the United States Customs Court and the first woman to serve in the United States federal judiciary, serving as an Article I federal judge.
+Genevieve Rose Cline (July 27, 1877 – October 25, 1959) was a judge of the United States Customs Court (now the Court of International Trade) and the first woman to serve in the United States federal judiciary, serving as an Article I federal judge.

 Education and career

 Born on July 27, 1877, in Warren, Ohio, Cline was the daughter of Edward B. Cline and Mary A. (Fee) Cline.
 She graduated from Warren High School and attended Cleveland's Spencerian Business College.
 She later attended Oberlin College, then transferred to Baldwin Wallace College, from which she graduated with a Bachelor of Laws (LL.B.) degree in 1921.

 During the 1910s, Cline served as President of the Cleveland Federation of Women's Clubs for six years, and was Chairman of the Ohio Federation of Women's Clubs for two years.
 She entered private practice in Cleveland, Ohio from 1921 to 1928.
 She was an appraiser of merchandise for the United States Department of the Treasury in Cleveland from 1922 to 1928, becoming the first women to hold such a post.